The 10 Most Beautiful States to Visit in India

 2. Kerala: an enchanting mosaic of coconut groves, wide beaches, and canals

 Kerala is a charming South Indian state that contains the famous backwater villages, sprawling tea estates, pristine hill stations, and beaches bordering the Arabian Sea.

 Some of the top places to visit in Kerala include the old Portuguese port city of Cochin, the hill station of Munnar, and the twisting canals and villages of Alleppey.

 Situated on the south-west coast of India, Kochi (or Cochin) is a bustling commercial port city with an abundance of scenic beauty and dramatic landscapes.
 The city has been influenced by many different cultures including the Arabs, British, Chinese, and Portuguese.

 The Chinese Fishing Nets are the most iconic and photographed spot in Cochin as they are often beautifully-silhouetted against the sea at sunset.
-The Chinese Fishing Nets are the most iconic and photographed spot in Cochin

 The colonial-era buildings in Fort Kochi are another famous attraction in the city.
 Here you can eat at modern restaurants, buy beautiful clothes, or check out some spice stores.

 Munnar was once the summer resort of British government officials during colonial rule in South India.
 This hill station is one of the most sought after honeymoon destinations in Kerala with its sprawling tea fields, cardamom plantations, picturesque towns, and winding lanes.

 One of the main attractions near Munnar is Eravikulam National Park which is home to the endangered Nilgiri Tahr and several species of rare butterflies, animals, and birds.